Bell2U/COMP9123-asm4-2021/README.md

-# Python Implementation

-COMP9123 data structure and algorithm
+# COMP9123 data structure and algorithm Assignment 4
-Assignment 4 of the first semester 2021 in USYD
+semester 1 2021 in USYD
 All test cases passed

 ## Story